 +F permissions on please file a ticket and we can help you give it access.

 #kde-* IRC channel.
 If you represent a project and would like a new channel please file a ticket.

 Normally each channel manages itself with established members of the project having “Ops” (Operator Permissions), which are extra permissions for managing the channel.
 However sometimes there are problems when there is no active Op in the channel.
 In this case you can try asking for help in

-In case of urgent need and no KDE channel Ops around, such as when some spamming bot enters the channel, there are also freenode staffers happy to help.
+In case of urgent need and no KDE channel Ops around, such as when some spamming bot enters the channel, there are also libera staffers happy to help.
 The command

-/stats p should list staff that is on call, if none are listed feel free to poke around in #freenode and to message any of them directly.
+/stats p should list staff that is on call, if none are listed feel free to poke around in #libera and to message any of them directly.

 To allow contributors to follow the development of KDE projects in real time, a bot known as